omguhh/OP-C/Task2/README.md

 ##Steps for running it:

-1. Type in gcc -c bintree.c
+1. Type in gcc -c problem1.c

-2. Type in gcc -c treetest.c

-3. Type in gcc bintree.o treetest.o -o prog
+2. Type in gcc problem1.o -o prog

-4. Run it by typing ./prog
+3. Run it by typing ./prog